GustavoFortti/dataindex-crw/README.md

 - **Python**: Main programming language for the project.
 - **Selenium**: Used for web scraping and automation.
-- **Docker**: Ensures a consistent and portable execution environment.
 - **Shopify API**: Integrated for managing e-commerce data.

 ---